rpdelaney/l4d2-tourney-rules/documents-export-2014-02-12/rules.md

 #####5.7 Screenshots and demos

+######5.7.1 Demos are mandatory
-######5.7.1 Each participant is required to record and save demos of their
+Each participant is required to record and save demos of their match play.
-match play.
 All demos must be stored until the end of the tournament, and must be submitted to a tournament director on request.

-######5.7.2 Competitors are never required to provide demos to anyone except
-the staff.
+######5.7.2 How-to record demos

-######5.7.3 To record a demo, open the console and type “record <demoname>”.
+To record a demo, open the console and type “record <demoname>”.
 It is not necessary to re-record after a map change, but it is necessary to re-record after disconnecting from the server for any reason.

+######5.7.3 Screenshots are mandatory
-######5.7.4 Each competitor must take a screenshot whenever asked by anyone
-in the server.
+Each competitor must take a screenshot whenever asked by anyone in the server.

+######5.7.4 Privacy
+Competitors are never required to provide demos or screenshots to anyone except the staff.
+They are confidential and will not be shared.

+######5.7.5 Responsibility is with you
-######5.7.5 It is each competitor’s individual responsibility to ensure that
+It is each competitor’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted in a timely manner.
-demos and screenshots are recorded, uncorrupted, and submitted.
-Failure to submit demos or screenshots on the request of the TD will result at minimum in a zero score for the associated rounds, and possible suspension of the player from subsequent matches.
+Failure to submit demos or screenshots on the request of the TD will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the tournament.

 #####5.9 Illegal techniques

+######5.9.1 Ladder blocking
-######5.9.1 It is illegal for an infected player to position himself around a
-ladder in a way that blocks an enemy player trying to climb up or down, intentionally or unintentionally.
+It is illegal for an infected player to position himself around a ladder in a way that blocks an enemy player trying to climb up or down, intentionally or unintentionally.
 Penalties for infractions will be decided on a case by case basis, but will typically consist of a partial reduction of match score.

+######5.9.2 Moustaschio
-######5.9.2 It is illegal for either side to hit the “Moustaschio” button on
+It is illegal for either side to hit the “Moustaschio” button on c2m4.
-c2m4.
 The penalty for infractions will be a zero score for the round, or a 700 point penalty to overall match score, whichever is greater.

 #####5.10 Glitches

+######5.10.1 Rescue vehicles
-######5.10.1 In the event of a finale rescue vehicle glitch (most common on
-Swamp Fever, but also possible on Dark Carnival and Hard Rain) the half will be replayed following a restart round.
+In the event of a finale rescue vehicle glitch (most common on Swamp Fever, but also possible on Dark Carnival and Hard Rain) the half will be replayed following a restart round.
 If necessary the final scores will be calculated manually.

+######5.10.2 Unclearable survivors
-######5.10.2 If a pinned survivor is unclearable after an infected player
-gains control of the tank, either team can request that the round be replayed.
+If a pinned survivor is unclearable after an infected player gains control of the tank, either team can request that the round be replayed.
 If requested, the tournament directors may review demos and determine if the result of the replayed round will be used, or if some